Melis Özçiğdem: International

 In 2016, Özçiğdem officiated the match Belgium against Estonia at the UEFA Women's Euro 2017 qualifying Group 7 in Leuven, Belgium on 12 April.
 She was assigned to officiate the 2017 UEFA Women's Under-19 Championship qualification matches Norway against Armenia in Plewiska, Poland on 15 September, and between Armenia, Poland in Wronki, Poland on 20 September.
-She served as referee at the 2017 UEFA Women's Under-17 Championship qualification Group 10 matches between Ireland and Belarus in Cork, Ireland pn 28 October and Iceland against Ireland in Cork, Ireland on 31 October.
+She served as referee at the 2017 UEFA Women's Under-17 Championship qualification Group 10 matches between Ireland and Belarus in Cork, Ireland on 28 October and Iceland against Ireland in Cork, Ireland on 31 October.